Parallel-NetCDF/PnetCDF/sneak_peek.md

 * Other updates:
   + Add a check whether the MPI library is built with shared-library support.
-    If not and `--enable-shared` is used, configure process of PnetCDF will fail.
+    If not and `--enable-shared` is used, the configure process of PnetCDF will fail.
-  + In NetCDF-4 driver, `nc4io_inq_var()` adds a check of arguments `no_fill`
-    and `fill_value` for NULL.
-If both are NULL, it skips the call to `nc_inq_var_fill`.
+  + In the NetCDF-4 driver, `nc4io_inq_var()` adds a NULL-argument check for `no_fill` and `fill_value`.
+If both arguments are NULL, it skips the call to `nc_inq_var_fill`.
-  + File header extent area between end of header and first variable is padded with null bytes if PnetCDF is configured with option `--enable-null-byte-header-padding`.
+  + File header extent area between end of header and first variable will be padded with null bytes if PnetCDF is configured with option `--enable-null-byte-header-padding`.

 * Bug fixes